 The dual B.A.–M.A. program offers highly motivated undergraduates the opportunity to earn an M.A. in less than the usual time by completing some of the M.A. requirements while still an undergraduate.
 Students must have a grade point average of 3.3 overall and 3.5 in linguistics.
-Students interested in pursuing this program should consult the department’s director of undergraduate studies, Professor Misha Becker, to assess feasibility.
+Students interested in pursuing this program should consult the department’s director of undergraduate studies, Professor Katya Pertsova, to assess feasibility.

 Honors in Linguistics